Legal Closing of Apartment Purchase in Batumi: Step-by-Step Guide 2025

 • Registration application

-• Proof of income tax payment (if required)
+• Proof of payment of income tax (if applicable)

 • Standard: 5 working days